-An aggregate fruit develops from a single flower with many ovaries.
-Examples are strawberries, raspberries, and blackberries.
-The flower is a simple flower with one corolla, one calyx, and one stem, but it has many pistils or ovaries.
+An aggregate fruit develops from a single flower with many ovaries, such as with strawberries, raspberries and blackberries.
+The flower is a simple flower with one corolla, one calyx and one stem, but it has many pistils or ovaries.
 Each ovary is fertilized separately.
 If some ovules are not pollinated successfully, the fruit will be misshapen.

 Multiple fruits are derived from a tight cluster of separate, independent flowers borne on a single structure.
 Each flower has its own calyx and corolla.
 Pineapples and figs are examples.

 A seed contains all of the genetic information needed to develop into an entire plant.
 It is made up of three parts (Figure 22):